-Plantation shutters are the top-selling interior shutters now.
+Plantation shutters are the top-selling interior shutters today.
 They’re typically created with a 3 ½” louver but can also have 2 ½” or 4 ½” louvers.

 Materials and Colors

-Fit is Important for Custom Shutters
+Fit is Crucial for Custom Shutters

-Off-the-shelf shutters could appear like a good purchase, but they may not fit your windows well.
+Pre-made shutters could appear like a good purchase, but they may not fit your windows well.
 And if they’re made in China, you never know what kind of quality you’re going to receive.
 Or how long they’ll last.